 Developing proper archery form is as critical as having a well tuned bow.
 Without proper form, even the most well tuned bows will not perform with great accuracy.
 There are many elements involved with good archery form and mastering them all is a tedious process; but when mastered and practiced, good archery form will become second nature to you.
 If you have a bow with your proper draw length, use the following steps to improve your archery form.

-Quick links to sections on this page
+Here are some quick links to the sections on this page:

 - Develop Your Stance

 Foot placement during a shot can affect arrow flight.
 Your body has a natural centering point and if your feet are not positioned properly, your shot may be directed towards your centering point in a fraction of a second during the shot.
 There are three basic foot positons all of which should be shoulder’s width apart:

 - Squared stance = feet are inline with each other, drawing a line perpendicular to the target.

 - Closed stance = Archer’s hips are closed to the target.

 - Open stance = Archer’s hips are open to the target.